 This approach allows you to graphically preview the changes that will be imposed by updating to the new revision.
 In the example image above, the current local revision (indicated by the icon) is

 Revision 19 but another user has committed a new revision to the repository (

 Revision 19 and

 Revision 22 allows you to make an informed decision about accepting the new changes from the repository, and by implication, whether you will apply the Update command or overrule by inducing a Conflict condition – through resaving the local file and resolving the conflict in favor of your local version.

-► See the Collaborate, Compare and Merge page for information on using advanced PCB collaboration features in Altium Designer.
+► Also see the Collaborate, Compare and Merge page for information on using advanced PCB collaboration features in Altium NEXUS.